 Addiction as a Symptom: The Science

-Whether you are coming off alcohol or recovering from a food addiction – the psychology is similar in every case of substance abuse.
-From those early studies in the 60’s and 70’s came the notion of addiction as a greater symptom.
+Whether you are coming off alcohol or recovering from food addiction – the psychology is similar in every case of substance abuse.
+From those early studies in the 60s and 70s came the notion of addiction as a greater symptom.
 A volume from Psychiatry (Waigaratne, 2006, 455-60[ii]) outlines that addiction research has been vastly improved by the addition of a psychological outlook.

 The conclusion can only be that addiction is a complex disorder whose secrets lie deep within the individual’s mind.
 Medical News Today[iii] even go so far as to pose that addiction is a mental health problem in its own right… and we don’t think that is too far from the reality of the situation.
 The initial onset of substance abuse is usually a voluntary action – but our desire to continue taking our substance of choice is the part that is mired in deep-rooted psychological fog.

-Back in 2010, a forward thinking scientific study[iv] into depression and anxiety sought to identify the correlation between childhood traumatic experiences, PTSD and substance use disorders (SUDs).
+Back in 2010, a forward-thinking scientific study[iv] into depression and anxiety sought to identify the correlation between childhood traumatic experiences, PTSD and substance use disorders (SUDs).
 Oddly, plenty of research exists into PTSD in the military, but not so much into your average civilian.
-The study offered complete confirmation of the previous findings on military personnel: if you expose a person to childhood trauma or if a person has PTSD; there is a much higher chance that they will develop an SUD.
+The study offered complete confirmation of the previous findings on military personnel: if you expose a person to childhood trauma or if a person has PTSD; there is a much higher chance that they will develop a SUD.

 This depressing fact means that more needs to be done to prevent the onset of addiction in adults, from a younger age.
 It also means that yes; addiction can be a symptom of a deeper problem… according to science.